actbee/Guessing_AI/README.md

 git clone https://github.com/actbee/Guessing_AI.git
 ```

-if git is not installed, then do:
+(TODO: if git is not installed, then do ....)

-...

-## PC setup:

 ## Install dependencies